damian-romero/damian-romero.github.io/_posts/2024-05-31-minecraft-how-to-install-modpacks-using-prism-launcher.md

 Next, you'll need to download the modpack you want to use.
 In this case, we'll use Gaia's Riddle:

 1. Visit the [Gaia's Riddle page on CurseForge](https://www.curseforge.com/minecraft/modpacks/gaias-riddle).
-2. Download the Gaia's Riddle-1.5.zip file to your computer.
+2. Download the Gaia's Riddle-1.6.zip file (or later version) to your computer.

 ![Download Gaia's Riddle Modpack](/assets/images/download-gaias-riddle.png)